sabiransari1/admin-dashboard/README.md

-# Dashboard
+# Admin-Dashboard

-Dashboard is a web-based application that provides a user-friendly interface for performing CRUD (Create, Read, Update, Delete) operations on a database.
-It allows users to interact with their data easily and efficiently.
+Admin-Dashboard is a web-based application that provides a user-friendly interface for performing CRUD (Create, Read, Update, Delete) operations on a database.
+It allows users to interact with their data easily and efficiently with graphs too.

 ## Features
 _Create:_ Users can create new records in the database by filling out a form with relevant information.